-Welcome to one of the UK's most fascinating visitor attractions, the home of the Powell-Cotton family and their extraordinary collection of treasures.
+Welcome to one of the UK's most fascinating visitor attractions, the home of the Powell-Cotton family and their extraordinary collection of natural history museum treasures.

-Whether you are looking for a family day out or a quiet stroll in beautiful surroundings, we look forward to welcoming you to Quex Park, Birchington in South East Kent.
+Whether you are looking for a family day out or a quiet stroll in beautiful surroundings, we look forward to welcoming you to Quex Park, Kent's natural history museum, Birchington in South East Kent.

 "An exquisite, high class endeavour, unique in its quality, value and sense of the essentials of the period it covers.
 A national - and wider - treasure."

-Further galleries in the Museum contain local archaeology as well as textiles, weaponry and a range of ceramics, jade and ivory from Europe, China and Japan assembled by six generations of the Powell-Cotton family.
+Further galleries in the natural history museum contain local archaeology as well as textiles, weaponry and a range of ceramics, jade and ivory from Europe, China and Japan assembled by six generations of the Powell-Cotton family.
 In the afternoons several rooms in Quex House are open.

 "A lovely days outing with so much diversity in the museum, house and gardens"